LaughingSun/trekanterB/readme.md

 To read binary files.

-Rewrite in modern OpenGL and other that GLUT.
+Rewrite in modern OpenGL and other that GLUT after experimenting with this code.

 Also hoping that the guys from the shoes.rb project implement a OpenGL context in their GUI tools.

 To add error checking.

-Move to modern OpenGL after experimenting with this codebase.

 Requirements: